First Impressions – Are You Safe?

 Contractual obligation.
 Security checkpoints and roving patrols have now become a necessity for many locations.
-Check in at the front desk or patrolling of a hospital ensures the safety of both patient and personnel.
-Getting approval for visitor/vendor/service people into apartment or corporate buildings.
-Bag check and electronic wanding for prohibited items at events.
+So, Check-in at the front desk or patrolling of a hospital ensures the safety of both patient and personnel.
+Getting approval for visitor/vendor/service people into an apartment or corporate buildings.
+Moreover, Bag check and electronic wanding for prohibited items at events.
 Screening visitors at government or local municipalities.
 Patrolling public recreational areas.
 And for the privileged, ushering guests by invitation only.

 What are Your Expectations?